How to Get a Good Rank in GATE? | Interview with Hussain Jagirdar (AIR 202 CSE)

 HJ: Night owl would be appropriate for me, but I used to do most of my studies in the day time.

-Also, I think if you can be the early bird, then you should try to study in the early morning because the concentration power is at the peak in the early hours.
+Also, I think if you can be the early bird, then you should try to study in the early morning because the concentration power is at a peak in the early hours.

 HR: Can you share any preparation strategies with our readers?
 How to schedule study time and make timetables?